 Within three (3) days of receiving the appeal, the Vice Chancellor for Finance & Administration will appoint the members of the Hearing Panel, to include at least three faculty and/or staff members.
 The Vice Chancellor for Finance & Administration will select one member of the Hearing Panel to act as the Chair.
-The Title IX Coordinator or deputy will provide a copy of the Complaint and the Investigative Report to each member of the Hearing Panel and, if only a portion of the Title IX Coordinator or deputy will specify which part(s) of the alleged misconduct will be the subject of the hearing.
+The Title IX Coordinator or deputy will provide a copy of the Complaint and the Investigative Report to each member of the Hearing Panel and, if only a portion of the Title IX Coordinator's or deputy's findings and determinations are appealed, the Title IX Coordinator or deputy will specify which part(s) of the alleged misconduct will be the subject of the hearing.